 Comments from members of the community about the collection or individual items in the collection frequently provide librarians with useful information about interests or needs that may not be adequately met by the collection.
 The Library welcomes expression of opinion by patrons, but will be governed by this Collection Development Policy in making additions to or deleting items from the collection.

-Patrons who request the reconsideration of library materials will be asked to put their request in writing by completing and signing the "Request for Reconsideration of Library Materials" form.
+Patrons who request the reconsideration of library materials must complete and sign the "Request for Reconsideration of Library Materials" form.

-In the event that the person who initiated the request is not satisfied with the decision of the Director, he/she may appeal for a hearing before the Board of Trustees by making a written request to the President of the Board.
+To appeal the decision of the Library Director a written request for hearing before the Board of Trustees should be made to the President of the Library Board of Trustees.
 The Board of Trustees reserves the right to limit the length of presentation and number of speakers at the hearing.
 The Board will determine whether the request for reconsideration has been handled in accordance with stated policies and procedures of the Morton Grove Public Library.
-On the basis of this determination, the Board may vote to uphold or override the decision of the Director.
+The Board may vote to uphold or override the decision of the Director.
+All decisions of the Library Board of Trustees are final.